darkrenaissance/darkfi/script/research/lotterysim/README.md

 python vesting.py
 ```

-When prompted, enter the number of slots the simulation should run
+When prompted, enter the exchange rate, then enter the number of slots
-for.
-For testing purposes keep the slot time to 1-5k slots.
+the simulation should run for.
+For testing purposes keep the slot time
+to 1-5k slots.

 [^1]: https://github.com/ertosns/thunderbolt